What are LASACATs

-The points from each swim are accumulated to arrive at the overall BAGCAT total and these totals are used to rank the swimmers in the overall Championship.
+The points from each swim are accumulated to arrive at the overall LASACAT total and these totals are used to rank the swimmers in the overall Championship.

-There are 5 Categories of Events that make up a BAGCAT competition:
+There are 5 Categories of Events that make up a LASACAT competition:

 - Individual Medley